luxfi/docs/docs/tooling/rpc-providers.md

 ### Using the Public API Nodes

-The public API server is at `api.lux.network` for Lux Mainnet and `api.lux-test.network` for Lux Fuji Testnet.
+The public API server is at `api.lux.network` for Lux Mainnet and `api.lux-test.network` for Lux Testnet.
 To access a particular API, just append the relevant API endpoint, as documented [here](/reference/standards/guides/issuing-api-calls.md).
 Namely, use the following end points for each chain respectively: